StefanBartl/sandbox.nvim/README.md

 }
 ```

-> ⚠️ If you set `lazy = true`, you must explicitly list all supported commands:
+> ⚠️ If you set `lazy = true`, you must explicitly list all supported commands you want to use:
 >
 > ```lua
 > cmd = {